microsoft/intelligence-toolkit/example_outputs/compare_case_groups/customer_complaints/customer_complaints_group_report_3.md

 ## Introduction

 This report focuses on the dataset filtered specifically for the city of Lakeside.
-The dataset contains a total of 349 records for Lakeside, which is ranked first in terms of group count among the cities in the dataset.
-The analysis covers various attributes such as delivery issues, description issues, price issues, product codes, quality issues, and service issues over different time periods.
+The dataset contains a total of 349 records, all pertaining to various issues and product codes over different time periods.
+The analysis will cover the frequency and ranking of these issues and product codes, as well as changes over time.

-## Attribute Analysis
+## Data Summary

-### Delivery Issues

-- **No Delivery Issues**: The majority of records (274) indicate no delivery issues, making it the top-ranked attribute in this category.
-Over the period from 2020-H1 to 2026-H2, the count fluctuated, with a significant increase in 2023-H2 (124) and a sharp decline in 2024-H1 (1).
-- **Delivery Issues Present**: There are 75 records with delivery issues, ranked third.
-The count remained relatively stable across periods, with a notable increase in 2023-H2 (40).

-### Description Issues

-- **No Description Issues**: This attribute has the highest count (285) and is consistently ranked first.
-The count saw a substantial rise in 2023-H2 (131) but dropped significantly in 2024-H1 (1).
-- **Description Issues Present**: There are 64 records with description issues, ranked second.
-The count increased notably in 2023-H2 (33).

-### Price Issues

-- **No Price Issues**: With 256 records, this attribute is ranked first.
-The count increased significantly in 2023-H2 (116) but decreased sharply in 2024-H1 (2).
-- **Price Issues Present**: There are 93 records with price issues, ranked second.
-The count rose notably in 2023-H2 (48).

-### Product Codes

-- **Product Code C**: This is the most common product code with 102 records, ranked first.
-The count peaked in 2023-H2 (27).
-- **Product Code B**: With 54 records, this code is ranked second.
-The count increased significantly in 2023-H1 (24).
+The dataset includes records for the following attributes:
+- **Issues**: Delivery, Description, Price, Quality, and Service
-- **Other Product Codes**: Codes A, D, E, F, G, and H have varying counts, with notable increases for Code D in 2023-H2 (35) and Code H in 2023-H2 (21).
+- **Product Codes**: A, B, C, D, E, F, G, H

-### Quality Issues

-- **No Quality Issues**: This attribute has 226 records, ranked first.
-The count increased significantly in 2023-H2 (86).
-- **Quality Issues Present**: There are 123 records with quality issues, ranked first.
-The count rose notably in 2023-H2 (78).

-### Service Issues

-- **No Service Issues**: With 226 records, this attribute is ranked first.
-The count increased significantly in 2023-H2 (117).
-- **Service Issues Present**: There are 123 records with service issues, ranked first.
-The count rose notably in 2023-H2 (47).
+Each record is associated with a specific time period, denoted as half-year intervals from 2020 to 2026.

+## Key Findings

+### Attribute Counts and Ranks

+1. **Quality and Service Issues**: Both have the highest attribute count of 123, ranking 1st among issues (attribute rank: 1).
+2. **Price Issue**: This issue has an attribute count of 93, ranking 2nd (attribute rank: 2).
+3. **Delivery Issue**: With an attribute count of 75, it ranks 3rd (attribute rank: 3).

+### Product Code Analysis

+1. **Product Code C**: This code has the highest attribute count of 102, ranking 1st among product codes (attribute rank: 1).
+2. **Product Code B**: With an attribute count of 54, it ranks 2nd (attribute rank: 2).
+3. **Product Code D**: This code has an attribute count of 48, ranking 2nd (attribute rank: 2).

-## Period Window Analysis
+### Period Window Analysis

-The dataset covers multiple half-year periods from 2020-H1 to 2026-H2.
-Notable trends include:

-- **2023-H2**: This period saw significant increases across most attributes, particularly in delivery, description, and price issues, as well as product codes and service issues.
-- **2024-H1**: There was a sharp decline in counts across most attributes, indicating a potential change in data collection or reporting.
+- **2023-H2**: Notable increases in issues and product codes were observed.
+For instance, the delivery issue count rose to 40 (period window delta: 22), and product code A increased to 29 (period window delta: 21).
+- **2024-H1**: A significant decline in counts across most attributes was noted.
+For example, the price issue count dropped to 0 (period window delta: -48), and product code A also fell to 0 (period window delta: -29).

+### Trends Over Time

+- **Increasing Trends**: From 2023-H1 to 2023-H2, there was a marked increase in the counts of several issues and product codes.
+For example, the quality issue count increased to 78 (period window delta: 44).
+- **Decreasing Trends**: From 2023-H2 to 2024-H1, there was a sharp decline in most counts.
+The service issue count dropped to 0 (period window delta: -47).

 ## Conclusion

-The city of Lakeside shows varying trends in different attributes over time.
-The most significant changes occurred in 2023-H2, with increases in issues and product code counts.
-Conversely, 2024-H1 experienced a notable decline across most attributes.
-This report provides a comprehensive overview of the data trends for Lakeside, offering insights into potential areas of focus for further analysis or action.
+The dataset for Lakeside reveals significant fluctuations in issue and product code counts over the analyzed periods.
+Quality and service issues consistently rank highest, while product code C is the most frequent.
+The period from 2023-H1 to 2023-H2 saw substantial increases, followed by notable declines in 2024-H1.
+These trends highlight potential areas for further investigation and action to address the underlying causes of these changes.